mtconnect/cppagent/README.md

     }

 This will log debug level messages to the current console window.
-When the agent is run with debug, it is sets the logging configuration to debug and outputs to the standard output as specified above.
+When the agent is run with debug, it sets the logging configuration to debug and outputs to the standard output as specified above.

-###Example: 8###
+### Example: 8 ###

 The MTConnect C++ Agent supports extensions by allowing you to specify your own XSD schema files.
-These files must include the mtconnect schema and the top level node is required to be MTConnect.
+These files must include the MTConnect schema and the top level node is required to be MTConnect.
 The "x" in this case is the namespace.
 You MUST NOT use the namespace "m" since it is reserved for MTConnect.
 See example 9 for an example of changing the MTConnect schema file location.

-There are four namespaces in MTConnect, Devices, Streams, Assets, and Error.
-In this example we will replace the Streams and devices namespace with our own namespace so we can have validatable XML documents.
+There are four namespaces in MTConnect: Devices, Streams, Assets, and Error.
+In this example we will replace the Streams and Devices namespace with our own namespace so we can have validatable XML documents.

 	StreamsNamespaces {